-- Weighing too much is not good for your health.
-Being overweight increases your risk of health conditions such as heart problems, high blood pressure, type 2 diabetes (deye-ah-BEE-teez), and certain types of cancer.
-Being overweight can also increase your risk for osteoarthritis (os-tee-oh-ahr-THRI-tis) (joint disease), sleep apnea (AP-nee-ah) (abnormal breathing at night) or other respiratory (RES-pir-ah-tohr-ee) (breathing) problems.
-Being overweight may also cause a person to feel sad or be treated differently by others.
+Why is important to manage my weight?
+Being overweight increases your risk of health conditions such as heart disease, high blood pressure, type 2 diabetes, and certain types of cancer.
+Being overweight can also increase your risk for osteoarthritis, sleep apnea, or other respiratory problems.
+Aim for a slow, steady weight loss.
+Even a small amount of weight loss can lower your risk of health problems.

 Eat smaller portions.